The Effects of Spice, K2, and Synthetic Marijuana Abuse

+For instance, adolescents may do best in a peer-centered and young adult or teenage treatment program that can focus on the specific circumstances and needs of this population group.
+Education for families and preventative tactics that can help explain the dangers of synthetic drug abuse in a nonconfrontational and accessible manner may be helpful as well.
 A person’s level of dependency on drugs, and potential abuse of additional drugs or alcohol, may also be relevant when deciding on a treatment plan.
 Someone who has been abusing drugs for a long time or who abuses multiple substances may be best suited to care in a comprehensive residential treatment program that strives to treat the whole person by addressing the physical, social, and emotional aspects of drug abuse and addiction.

 As of yet, there are no specific medications for the treatment of marijuana, or synthetic marijuana, addiction.
 Sometimes, pharmaceuticals may help an individual sleep, ward off potential psychosis symptoms, and help manage withdrawal, NIDA publishes.
 Typically, behavioral therapies, such as Cognitive Behavioral Therapy (CBT), is beneficial in treating and enhancing recovery from drug abuse and addiction.
 CBT helps to define negative behaviors that may stem from self-destructive thoughts or emotions, and it can help improve stress management and coping skills.
 Counseling and therapy sessions in both group and individual settings can also improve communication and life skills in general.